 - Habitat Stewardship and Plant Identification

 At the end of training, you will be prepared to lead small groups on maintenance projects throughout the park.
-2019 training runs from February to April.

 Along with learning new skills and making great new friends, one of the best parts of being a Crew Leader is completing a task – whether building a new trail, removing invasives & planting natives, or improving existing trails – and being able to look back at the positive impact you’ve had on the park.
 The work you do directly helps our conservation mission, and earns a spot in the wild & wonderful history of Wissahickon Valley Park!